pedro-abundio-wang/deep-learning/5 sequence-models/Readme.md

 #### BLEU Score

 - One of the challenges of machine translation, is that given a sentence in a language there are one or more possible good translation in another language.
 So how do we evaluate our results?
 - The way we do this is by using **BLEU score**.
-BLEU stands for _bilingual evaluation understudy_.
+BLEU stands for bilingual evaluation understudy.
 - The intuition is: as long as the machine-generated translation is pretty close to any of the references provided by humans, then it will get a high BLEU score.
 - Let's take an example:
   - X = "Le chat est sur le tapis."
   - Y1 = "The cat is on the mat." (human reference 1)
   - Y2 = "There is a cat on the mat." (human reference 2)
   - Suppose that the machine outputs: "the the the the the the the."
   - One way to evaluate the machine output is to look at each word in the output and check if it is in the references.
-This is called _precision_:
+This is called precision:
     - precision = 7/7  because "the" appeared in Y1 or Y2
   - This is not a useful measure!
   - We can use a modified precision in which we are looking for the reference with the maximum number of a particular word and set the maximum appearing of this word to this number.
 So: